 - To help preserve your finished dried ornaments, you can coat with a layer or two of Mod Podge or spray with a sealer.

-I’d love to hear your feedback on this project, so please comment below to share!Print
+I’d love to hear your feedback on this project and what your kids thought of it, so please comment below to share!Print

 These take a few hours to bake and cool, so plan to do the rolling and painting in two separate sessions either morning and afternoon or on two different days.
 You can make these as ornaments with holes, or just as shapes for the kids to decorate.
 Skip the holes if you don’t plan to hang them.